Learning in repeated auctions: The Bayesian setting

 and ex-post Individually-Rational: if

 \end{description} \end{definition2}

 A DSIC mechanism is obviously a BIC mechanism.
-More generally, Incentive Compatible (IC) auctions have the nice property of being ``simple'' for the buyers: bidding the true valuation is optimal.
-Notice that this unfortunately does not ensure the uniqueness of equilibrium where each bidder bids truthfully (we will call this equilibrium the \textsl{truthful equilibrium}).
-Indeed, there exist many other equilibria such as the following one: every bidder always bids 0 except one of them bidding arbitrarily high.
-Those are pathological equilibria and will be discarded in the following.
-As we will see later on, being DSIC is one of the main reasons explaining the tremendous success of second-price auctions.
-Another reason is that if bidders are bidding truthfully, then the the seller can elicit their value distribution to deviate to another mechanism that maximizes her revenue (this is detailed in Section \ref{Section:RevenueMax}) - even if it is at the cost of efficiency.
+More generally, Incentive Compatible (IC) auctions have the nice property of being ``simple'' for the buyers from a strategic standpoint: bidding their (known in the interim setting) valuation is optimal for them.
+Notice that this unfortunately does not ensure the uniqueness of the equilibrium where each bidder bids truthfully (we will call this equilibrium the \textsl{truthful equilibrium}).
+See Section \ref{sec:NashIsDifficult} for more details.
+Like most authors we restrict attention to the truthful equilibrium from now and leave more pathological equilibria aside.
+As we will see later, being DSIC is one of the main reasons explaining the tremendous success of second-price auctions in practice.
+Another reason is that if bidders are bidding truthfully, then the seller can, in a first step, elicit their value distributions through a DSIC mechanism and then move to another mechanism that maximizes her revenue (this is detailed in Section \ref{Section:RevenueMax}).

-Finally, before presenting and analyzing two classical types of auction, we indicates that individual rationality simply ensures that bidders have interest to take part in these auctions.
+Finally, before presenting and analyzing two classical types of auctions, we indicate that individual rationality simply ensures that bidders have an interest in taking part in these auctions.